samualtnorman/hackmud-environment/README.md

 A workspace to build, minify, and push your scripts to specific or multiple users at once, fit with typings for hackmud, and support for Typescript files.

 ### How to use
-First, run `npm install` to install dependencies.
-Then run `npx hsm config set hackmudPath <hackmud directory>`.
+First, run `npm install`, then `npx hsm config set hackmudPath <hackmud directory>`.

 #### Making scripts
-Write your scripts in the `src` directory in TypeScript and JavaScript, these scripts by default will be pushed to all your users.
+Write your scripts in the `src` directory, these scripts by default will be pushed to all your users.

-If you want a script to only be pushed to a specific user, create a folder in `src` with the name of user.
+If you want a script to only be pushed to a specific user, create a folder in `src` with the name of that user.
-Scripts you write in that folder will only be pushed to that user.
+Scripts in that folder will only be pushed to that user.

-If you are using TypeScript, you can give the `context` arg the type `HackmudContext`.
+If you are using TypeScript, you can give the `context` arg the `HackmudContext` type.

 <!-- #### Autocomplete
 You can set the autocomplete string either by a comment after the function header: